Skip to main content

 We strongly recommend that you talk about the implications of the request for your identifying information with a professional.

-If you haven’t already and would like to provide alternative contact options, for example an email address and/or phone number, in addition to your postal address (which we are legally required to provide), we can pass these on to the applicant if they wish to receive them.
+If you haven’t already and would like to provide alternative contact options, for example an email address and/or phone number, in addition to your postal address (which we are legally required to provide) and state a preference as to which method of contact you would prefer, we can pass these on to the applicant if they wish to receive them.
+Please note that they are not obligated to use this method of contact, and that these details will be released in addition to your postal address, not instead of your postal address.

-Whether contact is eventually made and whether this happens with or without the help of an intermediary, it’s important to go slowly, especially when the rush of emotions may be greater than you expect and the desire might be to hurry ahead.
+Whether contact is eventually made, it’s important to go slowly, especially when the rush of emotions may be greater than you expect, and the desire might be to hurry ahead.
 This will give you, and others around you, time to adjust to the new information and prepare for what lies ahead.